sverweij/dependency-cruiser/doc/faq.md

         the report is done
 - In `report/index.js`
   - require that module and
-  - add a key to the to the `TYPE2REPORTER` object with that module as value
+  - add a key to the `TYPE2REPORTER` object with that module as value
 - In `bin/dependency-cruise`
   - add it to the documentation of the -T option
 - In `test/report` add unit tests that prove your reporter does what it